 Elk leather is the most heat, flame, and abrasion-resistant of all leather.
 It is also comfortable to have on.
 Elkskin gloves are available in thicker cuts and provide excellent protection, making them perfect for stick welding.

-‘Top-grain’ leather is high-quality leather obtained from the top of the animal hide.
+‘Top-grain’ leather is high-quality leather welding glove.
 Getting a top-grain glove is a little expensive; however, many welders prefer paying a little extra for the exceptionally smooth and comfortable material.

 Going over our list of the best welding gloves in the market will help you do just that.